mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 But let's start with the *_id field*.
 This field is sets with the name of the *replica set*.
 This is a string value that matches the server defined *replica set*.
 Whenever we start our *mongoD* and we provide a -- *replSet name to our mongoD*, meaning that this *mongoD* will belong to the set, or by setting that same name in the *configuration file* -- for example, our *etc/mongodb.conf* file, we are setting a specific value to be used as a *replica set* name.

-The same value must match the _id field of our replica set configuration document.
-In case we have different values from the configuration_id and the defined replica set name, we end up with an error message.
-We get an incorrect replica set configuration, stating that we are attempting to initiate the replica set with a different name from which it has been set as --replSet or in the config file.
+The same value must match the *_id field of our replica set configuration document*.
+In case we have different values from the *configuration_id* and the defined *replica set* name, we end up with an error message.
+We get an incorrect *replica set configuration*, stating that we are attempting to initiate the *replica set* with a different name from which it has been set as *--replSet or in the config file*.

 This is a safeguard against incorrect configurations or incorrect adding the server to the incorrect replica sets.
 The next field is version.
 Now, a version is just an integer that gets incremented every time the current configuration of our replica set changes.
 If, for example, we add a node to our replica set and if our version used to be number 1, we increment the value.